 The Stimulating and Advancing ACCM Research (StAAR) Awards aim to allocate departmental investment funds that promote the career and program development of its faculty.
 StAAR awards are administered to faculty through a comprehensive, peer-reviewed process to support innovative research proposals that have a high likelihood of being leveraged into extramural funding.
-There are two grant submission deadlines each year (November 1st and May 1st) for awards that fund a period of 12 months.
+There are two grant submission deadlines each year for awards that fund a period of 12 months.

 - Dept. of Defense: Click here for more DOD federal resources

 - Agency for Healthcare Research & Quality: https://www.ahrq.gov/funding/index.html